Complete guide to AI companion chatbots: What they are, how they work, and where the risks lie

 a growing niche: romantic companion chatbots

 One of the fastest growing sectors within the companion chatbot industry is the romantic companion chatbot.
+These are also called intimate chatbots.

 In a world where online dating can be incredibly frustrating, unproductive, and sometimes humiliating, romantic companion chatbots offer immediate engagement, endless encouragement, effortless support, and generous compliments.
 Some can be highly sexualized, both visually and in conversation.